 We offer Free Shipping on most orders over $125 to the contiguous United States.
 Orders shipped to Alaska and Hawaii are excluded.

 Free Shipping does not apply to heavy items like Bulk cable, some heavy or long cables, Racks and some Rack Equipment.

 Although you can add excluded Free Shipping items to your Free Shipping Order, it will not count towards your qualifying total, and once the rest of your order exceeds the Free Shipping threshold, the shipping will show for just the items that are excluded from the Free Shipping offer.

 If you purchased enough items to qualify for the Free Shipping discount, and then later returned some or all of the items bringing your total below the Free Shipping threshold, then the original shipping amount will be deducted from your refund.

-Free Shipping orders are shipped via UPS Ground Service, but sometimes we use USPS to remote locations.
+Free Shipping orders are usually shipped via UPS Ground Service, but sometimes we use USPS to remote locations.